masonville17/incognit0_ziomek/README.md

 # Plans, Ideas:

-TODO: Grab split-tunnel setup from i2pvanish plus, supernet plus repo or rewrite.
-TODO: make the split-tunneling conditional so that users can alternatively just set up on cloud host that is already in different country.

-TODO: github compliance, license, contributions etc

-TODO: make 'get started' bash script to help less technically-inclined

 make this setup also a cloud-init-able image? perhaps one that only requires vnc password for remote installs